twyburton/CapsLockComm/README.md

 This is a tool that allows communication using the cap/num/scroll lock keys.
 This is useful in an environment when other transfer methods are blocked.
 For example, when copy & paste is disabled over a RDP session.
-This requires the tool to be present on both hosts, so obviously this will not work if you can't get the tool on to one of the first hosts.
+This requires the tool to be present on both hosts, so obviously this will not work if you can't get the tool on to one of the hosts first.

 ```
 Warning!
 During transfers do not move the sending or receiving windows as this can cause data errors.